 A note on terminology:

 'Mailbag' is the generic term used to describe any bag that carries the mail, but more specific words can be used to illustrate a bag’s function.
 And postal mailbags have had many different functions.
 Mail sacks are used to carry second-, third-, and fourth-class mail.
 Mail pouches are made of a heavier-weight material than mail sacks and are designed to lock; pouches are used to transport first-class and registered mail as well as domestic or military airmail.
 A mail satchel is an over-the-shoulder style bag that letter carriers use while delivering mail along a route.
-Satchels can be viewed in the Employees section of the museum's website.
+Satchels can be viewed in the Customers and Communities exhibition.
 Catcher pouches were designed exclusively for railway mail and had metal rings at each end to attach to a mail crane and catcher arm to be picked up by moving rail cars.
-Catcher pouches can be viewed in the Transportation section.
+Catcher pouches can be viewed in the Railway Mail Service research article.

 Allison Marsh, National Postal Museum